 Some thought leaders have even gone so far as to say that treating internal audit as the organisation’s fraud police creates an unrealistic expectations gap that could have dire consequences for the business.

-Not only is fraud on the increase globally, but it is also estimated that an unsettling 70% of fraud is committed by insiders.
+Not only is fraud on the increase globally, insider threat incidents have increased by 44% since 2020, with a cost of $15.38 million per incident.
 In some circumstances, fraud is so devastating that it can bring an organisation completely to its knees.

 With fraudsters becoming ever more sophisticated in their approach, closer attention must be paid to a business’s anti-fraud control frameworks if it is to remain effective in preventing, detecting and responding to fraud.
 But with whom exactly does the responsibility for this lie?